jacksonjw12/mbannister.github.io/_teaching/181m-f15/index.md

 Lectures: T Th 2:45pm--4:00pm in Edmunds Hall 101
 [Piazza discussion board](//piazza.com/pomona/fall2015/cs181m/home)

+## Catalog description
+Introduction to the mathematical and algorithmic techniques from image processing and computer vision via applications to computational photography.
+Computational photography is an exciting new field at the intersection of computer vision, graphics and machine learning.
+Its goal is to overcome the limitations of the traditional camera by using computational techniques to create, enhance, modify, and interpret digital images.

+Topics may include: noise and blur reduction, warping and morphing, hole-filling, panoramic photo stitching, matting and blending, high dynamic range imaging and texture synthesis.

+Prerequisites: CSCI055 PO (Discrete Math), CSCI062 PO (Data Structures), and MATH060 PO (Linear Algebra).

 ## Textbooks and other resources

 _Computer Vision: Algorithms and Applications_